You only have seconds to get people talking about you, 8.25 seconds to be precise.

 But the USP alone wasn’t enough to turn heads.

-That’s were animation came to the rescue
+That’s where animation came to the rescue.

 The 3D characters and visual assets are simply eye-candy that’s hard to miss.